Rudxain/SV3G/README.md

 ## Why JS?

-This script started as a POSIX-compliant shell script, and I ported it to both Python and Javascript.
+This script started as a very basic POSIX-compliant shell script that printed a solid-color SVG.
+Then, I ported it to both Python and Javascript.

 I decided to not use Py, because devs tend to generate client-side SVGs in browsers, and browsers _usually_ (see [PyScript](https://pyscript.net)) use JS.